What's next for the Bright Stars Memorial

 The unveiling could take longer because Odessa Arts took a community approach.
 The $200,000 is already paid for.

 The sculpture will sit on the University of Texas Permian Basin's plaza.
-At the time, the university was the command center when the shooting happened.
-The university is in the process of finalizing the design plans, which will likely be finished by 2023.
+The university was the command center when the shooting happened.
+UTPB is in the process of finalizing the design plans, which will likely be finished by 2023.

 Odessa Arts' piece will likely be complete by the end of this year.

-"This is probably the most important piece of public art that we ever gonna do but we never should've had to do it in the first place," said Ham.
+"This is probably the most important piece of public art that we're ever gonna do, but we never should've had to do it in the first place," said Ham.
 "I'm glad we have ability to put art out there that's going to heal.
 But I'd rather not do that art piece and have those people here."

 In the meantime, the Odessa Spire is lit up yellow at night, symbolizing a time of healing.